The medically important stages in the life cycle of certain minor protozoa are described in Table 53–1.

 Acanthamoeba also causes keratitis—an inflammation of the cornea that occurs primarily in those who wear contact lenses.
 With increasing use of contact lenses, keratitis has become the most common disease associated with Acanthamoeba infection.
 The amebas have been recovered from contact lenses, lens cases, and lens disinfectant solutions.
 Tap water contaminated with amebas is the source of infection for lens users.

 Babesia microti causes babesiosis—a zoonosis acquired chiefly in the coastal areas and islands off the northeastern coast of the United States (e.g., Nantucket Island).
-The sporozoan organism is endemic in rodents and is transmitted by the bite of the tick Ixodes dammini (renamed I. scapularis), the same species of tick that transmits Borrelia burgdorferi, the agent of Lyme disease.
+The sporozoan organism is endemic in rodents and is transmitted by the bite of the tick Ixodes dammini (renamed Ixodes scapularis), the same species of tick that transmits Borrelia burgdorferi, the agent of Lyme disease.
+Therefore, co-infection with B. microti and B. burgdorferi can occur.
 Babesia infects red blood cells, causing them to lyse, but unlike plasmodia, it has no exoerythrocytic phase.
-Asplenic patients and patients being treated with rituximab are affected more severely.
+Asplenic patients and patients being treated with rituximab are affected ...